AnkitDash-code/Semantic-Vectors-SemEval/README.md

 This repository contains the **SemanticVectors** system for **POLAR@SemEval-2026 Task 9: Subtask 1 — Binary Polarization Detection** across 22 typologically diverse languages.
 Online polarization is frequently conveyed through implicit rhetorical framing (irony, dog-whistles, rhetorical questions), making it far harder to detect than explicit hate speech.
 Our system addresses this with a four-stage pipeline: Siamese dual-encoder training, language-specific expert distillation, XGBoost meta-stacking with Platt calibration, and per-language threshold optimization.

+**Key Novelty**: To our knowledge, this is the first architecture to explicitly fuse disjoint subword tokenization spaces (SentencePiece and BPE) as a structural solution to cross-lingual out-of-vocabulary bottlenecks, and the first to deploy Shannon entropy as a dynamic gating signal for routing text to cultural expert models.

 📄 **Research Paper**: Full methodology and experimental analysis are documented in [`Papers/semeval_mine_v5.tex`](Papers/semeval_mine_v5.tex).

 **Authors**: Priyanshu Mittal, Ankit Dash, Piyush Prashant — Indian Institute of Information Technology Dharwad